Work graphs API – compute rasterizer learning sample

 uint WorkSIMDIndex : SV_DispatchThreadID, // use only one dimension to allow optimizations of the dispatch

 To generate different signature (and function name) permutations we use preprocessor conditions and compile the node from the same code multiple times.
-We’re using different function signatures for fixed and dynamic nodes so they are not compatible/interchangeable with each other according to the current revision of the specification.
-Because of this, we are unable to use a binning/indexing mechanism to target them and have to explicitly relay data to one or the other.
+Because we’re using different function signatures for fixed and dynamic nodes, they are not compatible/interchangeable with each other according to the current revision of the specification.
+Because of this we are unable to use a binning/indexing mechanism to target them, and have to explicitly relay data to one other the other.

 Rasterize